-As with financial due diligence, human rights due diligence requires companies to undertake reasonable steps to get to know the circumstances in which potential business partners and licensees operate to learn about specific risks.
-As described in the OECD guidelines, a scoping exercise is necessary to identify and mitigate potential human rights risks in supply chains.
+Human rights due diligence requires companies to undertake reasonable steps to get to know the circumstances in which (potential) business partners and licensees operate to learn about specific risks.
+As described in Fair Wear's Human Rights Due Diligence Policy, a broad risk scoping exercise is necessary to identify where human rights risks are most likely to be present and most significant.

 Members should scope human rights risks on the country, sector, business model, sourcing model, and product levels.
-Through this scoping exercise, members should form an understanding of the risk of harm they encounter in their supply chain, identify significant risks, and establish a risk management system to mitigate these risks.
-The scoping exercise provides crucial information for members when making sourcing decisions.

-Specific attention should be given to Gender-Responsive Human Rights Due Diligence (GRDD).
-GRDD recognises that human rights violations are not gender-neutral.
-Rather, gender should be understood as a cross-cutting dimension intrinsic to everything.
-A gender lens is applied to each step of the due diligence process to understand the specific ways in which laws, policies, cultural values, norms, and practices affect people differently because of their various and compounding identities.
-Fair Wear expects members to have a systematic gender-responsive human rights risk assessment in place - including country-specific risks and sector, business model, sourcing model and product-specific risks -which guides their sourcing strategy.

-When members work with foreign operations in the form of licensees or design collaborations, this can pose a business model risk, given that the extent of a company's control over these operations increases its exposure to integrity risks.
+Through this scoping exercise, members should form an understanding of the risk of harm they encounter in their supply chain, identify significant risks, and establish a risk management system (for example Fair Wear's Risk Scoping Tool) to mitigate these risks.
+Based on the scoping outcomes, member brands are required to identify and document which human rights risks are most significant in terms of severity and likelihood, with severity being most important.
+Member brands are required to carry out or update its scoping exercise on an annual basis.
+Member brands should carry out specific country, regional or product assessments when developing a new product, entering a new region or when the operational context changes significantly (e.g., due to conflict, crisis, change in laws, etc.).
+For example, when members work with foreign operations in the form of licensees or design collaborations, this can pose a business model risk, given that the extent of a company's control over these operations increases its exposure to integrity risks.